 The British Army loves its badges: the narcissism of small differences.
 They guard their sanctity with a combination of abuse and in-group language.
 My soldier, while part of an excellent regiment, was not in possession of an elite badge and beret.
 He was therefore a ‘craphat’.

 ‘You’ve no fucking right to be here, craphat.
 I’ll ask you again, what the fuck are you doing here?’

 As the courtroom evidence might have put it, my soldier realised that the man was very drunk.
 He was also armed with a pistol.

-The American military ban drinking in operational theatres for obvious reasons.
+The American military bans drinking in operational theatres for obvious reasons.
 And we are strict about our two-can-a week limit.
-The possible consequences of being in possession of a firearm, while intoxicated, suggests why these rules are taken seriously.
+The possible consequences of being in possession of a firearm while intoxicated suggest why these rules are taken seriously.
 For those not members of the SAS, being caught pissed with a gun in an operational theatre would generally result in being sent home, with terminal consequences for further promotion.
 At this point, my soldier’s immediate superior – a corporal – stepped in, mollified the drunk SAS man and the two quickly went on their way.

 There were other matters to attend to so I did let this trivial incident go.
 We had other issues to occupy us, not least the daily threat of being killed by the local insurgents.

 It was some years later, and I’d just returned from a tour in Afghanistan when I received a call from a colleague.
 I’ll call him Harry.